clayallsopp/relay-101/README.md

 ## Relay 102

 So, that's a whirlwind introduction to Relay.
 We haven't even touched on mutations (which is how you write data back to the server) or how to handle a loading spinner while data fetches.
 Relay may not be right for every app or team, but it's a very interesting take on a common problem that might help some lightbulbs go off.

+The final source of this app is available [on Github](https://github.com/clayallsopp/relay-101).
+Follow me [@clayallsopp](http://twitter.com/clayallsopp) and/or [@GraphQLHub](http://twitter.com/GraphQLHub) for updates on more of this stuff.